Sumter High School: Sports

 For athletics the Sumter High mascot are the Fighting Gamecocks, named after General Thomas Sumter, whom Sumter was named after and was known as "The Fighting Gamecock".
 Their mascot is known as Cocky Jr.

 The Gamecocks' crosstown rivals are Crestwood High School and Lakewood High School.
-Sumter offers many sports to its student athletes during the fall, winter and spring.
-Sumter High has enjoyed a long rich and successful history while in the South Carolina High School League Class 5A.
-Success include many state championships in multiple sports such as soccer, track, tennis, golf, football and baseball.
+Sumter offers many sports to its student athletes during the autumn, winter and spring.
+Sports include many activities such as soccer, track, tennis, golf, football and baseball.

 Men's sports at Sumter include baseball, basketball, cross country, football, golf, soccer, swimming, tennis, track, and wrestling.

 Women's sports at Sumter High include basketball, bowling, cheerleading, cross country, golf, soccer, softball, swimming, volleyball, track, tennis, and wrestling.

 In the 2008–09 year, SHS'S football team made it to the 4A Division I State Championships against James F. Byrnes High School, where it was held at Clemson University.

 In spring 2006 the SHS baseball team beat Dorman High School for the State 4A Baseball Championship.

 In spring 2011 the SHS baseball team beat Byrnes High School for the State 4A Baseball Championship.

 In spring 2014 the SHS baseball team beat Northwestern High School for the State 4A Baseball Championship.

 For football and track and field, Sumter High teams play at Memorial Stadium located to the east of the campus off Stadium Road.
 Adjacent to the school on the campus are the newly renovated baseball and softball stadiums, along with tennis and soccer.
 Golf is played at Sunset Country Club and swimming at the City of Sumter Aquatics Center.